arnobt78/RAG-AI-ChatBot--NextJS/README.md

 ## To Setup Upstash Vector Database, Upstash Qstash, Upstash Redis

-You need to create a Upstash Vector Database to acheive the REST Vector URL and REST Token.
+You need to create a Upstash Vector Database to achieve the REST Vector URL and REST Token.
 Also you need Qstash Token.
 And Redis to prevent from saving the same webpage or same vector saving in vector storage again.

 To install upstash/rag-chat: `npm install @upstash/rag-chat`